Legally forming a limited liability company (LLC) in Washington state is a great and exciting choice for entrepreneurs.

 Step 2: Designate a Washington registered agent

-All Washington businesses must have a registered agent.
+All Washington LLCs must have a registered agent.

 A registered agent receives service of process of legal documents during regular business hours on behalf of your LLC.
 They must have a physical street address located in the state of Washington.
 P.O. boxes are not accepted as registered company addresses.